opensecuritycontroller/opensecuritycontroller.org/concepts/concepts.md

 This concept defines the information needed to connect OSC to a virtualization provider - such as OpenStack - and to an SDN controller, for instance, IP addresses and user credentials.
 The OSC platform supports multiple virtualization connectors enabling the user to orchestrate security appliances on multiple virtualization platforms.

 ## Security Groups
-Security groups are used to manage virtual assets and instances such as tenant networks, subnets and individual virtual machines.
+Security groups are used to manage virtual assets and instances such as tenant networks, subnets, and individual virtual machines.
 Once a security group is defined, it can be bound to a deployed security service function to protect the grouped assets.

 ## Manager Connectors
 This concept defines the information needed to connect OSC to security service managers such as IP addresses and user credentials or API keys.
 The OSC platform supports multiple manager connectors enabling the user to simultaneously orchestrate security appliances provided by different service managers.